US STOCKS-S&P, Nasdaq climb but IBM results drag Dow lower

 * Apple earnings due after the close

-IBM shares slumped 7.5 percent to $168.46 as the biggest drag on both the Dow and S&P 500 after third-quarter earnings fell well short of Wall Street expectations.
-IBM abandoned its 2015 operating earnings target and said it would pay Globalfoundries $1.5 billion over three years to take its loss-making semiconductor unit.
+IBM shares slumped 6.7 percent to $169.84 as the biggest drag on both the Dow and S&P 500 after the company's third-quarter earnings fell well short of Wall Street expectations.
+IBM also said it would pay Globalfoundries $1.5 billion in cash over the next three years to take its loss-making semiconductor unit.

+IBM's weakness produced an outsized drop in the Dow Jones Industrial Average, accounting for about 80 points, nearly half, of the decline in the price-weighted index.
+In contrast, IBM curbed the gain on the market capitalization-weighted S&P 500 by about 7 percent.

 "IBM is in a transition and will need to continue to be in transition to catch up.
-They are nonexistent in mobile and weak in the cloud and just paid somebody to take their semiconductor business," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
+They are nonexistent in mobile and weak in the cloud and just paid somebody to take their semiconductor business, it's a company in transition," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-Earnings season will ramp up significantly this week, with nearly 130 S&P 500 companies scheduled to report, including Apple Inc after the close Monday.
+Earnings season will ramp up significantly this week, with nearly 130 S&P 500 companies scheduled to report, include Apple Inc, which was up 1.8 percent at $99.43, after the close Monday.

 According to Thomson Reuters data through Monday morning, of 87 companies in the S&P 500 that have reported quarterly earnings, 63.2 percent beat analyst expectations, roughly even with the 63 percent average since 1994 but below the 67 percent rate for the past four quarters.